 Information and entry requirements for students from Botswana

 Interested in studying at Nottingham Trent University (NTU)?
-On this page, we’ve included everything you’ll need to know – meet NTU’s Representative for Africa, learn about our entry requirements, and sign up to keep in touch with us.
+On this page, we’ve included everything you’ll need to know – meet NTU’s Representatives for Africa, learn about our entry requirements, and sign up to keep in touch with us.

 Welcome to NTU